ecds/namedropper-oxygen/docs/USAGE.rst

   if you annotate text and switch to a different document, the annotations will not match the text.
 Current recommended workflow is to annotate and then process the results before switching to a different document.
+* While DBpedia Spotlight lookup works on passages of text, VIAF and GeoNames lookup only work on single terms.
+These terms can be multiple words (example, "Battle of Gettysburg").
+* DBpedia Spotlight lookup depends on context.
+Results vary based on how much text is selected when starting lookup.